stackhpc/ansible-lustre/README.md

 The nodemap property `deny_unknown` is not currently supported here as it only appears useful if uid/gid mappings were defined for all users, which seems difficult to maintain.

 # Limitations
-Once the cluster is running, changing Lustre configuration is slightly tricky and may require unmounting/remounting clients, or waiting for changes to propagate.
+Once the cluster is running, changing Lustre configuration is tricky and may require unmounting/remounting clients, or waiting for changes to propagate.
+Consult the lustre documentation.

 When run, the Ansible will enforce that:
-- No nodemaps other than the ones it defines (and `default`) exist
+- No nodemaps other than the ones it defines (and the `default` nodemap) exist
-- All parameters on those nodemaps match the Ansible configuration However it does not enforce that:
+- All parameters on those nodemaps match the Ansible configuration

+However it does not currently enforce that:
-- No additional clients (ranges) are present in the nodemaps it defines
+- No additional clients ("ranges") are present in the nodemaps it defines
 - No additional routes exist
 although both of these cases should be caught by the automatic diff of Lustre configuration against a known-good config, if defined.